coderpros/KickBox-VB-Standard/KickBox.Standard.VB/README.md

-﻿# kickbox-vb-standard
+# kickbox-vb-standard

-A [KickBox.io](https://kickbox.io) API wrapper for .Net Core version 5.0 written in C#.
+A [KickBox.io](https://kickbox.io) API wrapper for .Net Standard version 4.8 written in VB.Net.

 ## How to use